HaeffnerLab/IonSim.jl/branch-updates.md

 # Ions.jl

 + Reorganized the code in ions.jl.
-    - This was done for (my personal opinion of) readability (with go-ahead     from Neil).
-I tried to stick to a format from top to bottom
+    - This was done for (my subjective opinion of) readability (with go-ahead from Neil).
+I tried to stick to the format (from top of file to bottom)
         1) object fields
         2) object definitions
         3) helper functions for object definitions